soulwing/tnm4j/README.md

 ```

 As we've seen in previous examples, we create a target that describes the
 SNMP agent on which we wish to execute an operation.
-When use `SnmpFactory`
+We use `SnmpFactory`
 to obtain a context for our target, and we use the `newGetNext` factory
 method to obtain an `SnmpOperation` that will perform a GETNEXT for the *sysName*
 and *sysUpTime* objects.